needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 4. Click the checkbox for **Ignore Gradle Version**, to enable or disable the option.

 See [Gradle for Android](xref:android-gradle-overview) for more information about Gradle.

+<a name="cloud-anchors"></a>
+### Google Cloud Anchors

+[Google Cloud anchors](https://developers.google.com/ar/develop/cloud-anchors) are used for storing persistent anchors when using ARCore.
+In order to successfully use Google Cloud anchors in your application you must:

+1. Set up a [Google Cloud](https://cloud.google.com/docs/get-started) project where anchor data will be stored.
+2. Select the checkbox for **Enable Cloud Anchors** to enable it in your project.
+3. Set up and select a valid **Authorization Type**.
+If using API Key, enter the key in the **Api Key** setting.

 <a name="project-validation"></a>
 ## Project validation